 What causes chronic ankle problems?

-After a lateral ankle sprain, ligament injury occurs, but also neuromuscular structures surrounding the ankle joint are also affected.
-Following an ankle injury deficit in an individual’s ability to stabilize the ankle joint in dynamic conditions due to impairment in movement sense and awareness of the position of the ankle joint in space is due to damage to muscle mechanoreceptors.
+After a lateral sprain, ligament injury occurs, but also neuromuscular structures surrounding the ankle joint are also affected.
+Following an ankle injury deficit in an individual’s ability to stabilize the ankle joint in dynamic conditions due to impairment in movement sense and awareness of the position of the mortise joint in space is due to damage to muscle mechanoreceptors.

 The prognosis for Lateral Ankle Sprains

-A recent study noted that the clinical outcomes or prognosis after lateral ankle sprain was not determined just by the severity of the injury.
+A recent study noted that the clinical outcomes or prognosis after lateral sprain was not determined just by the severity of the injury.
 Some individuals with simple injuries go on to have chronic problems, whereas some with complex injuries recovered fully in a short period.
-Evidence suggests that the severity of an ankle injury determined by imaging does not necessarily dictate the severity of symptoms and the prognosis for their recovery.
+Evidence suggests that the severity of an injury determined by imaging does not necessarily dictate the severity of symptoms and the prognosis for their recovery.
 (Bullock SA et al. 2018).

-Initial Management of Ankle Sprains:
+Initial Management of sprained Ankle:

 When an injury appears severe with noted abnormalities on radiographs, the individuals are referred to the fracture clinic for further assessment and management.

-Most patients who visit emergency or physician’s office that have NO signs or evidence of a fracture, a conservative management approach is taken with the most common advice given to be
+For most patients who visit emergency or physician’s office that have NO signs or evidence of a fracture, a conservative management approach is taken with the most common advice given to be

 - PRICE (Protection, Rest, Ice, Compression, Elevation) NSAID’s to self-manage recovery at home.